 10) Try to involve the whole family in meal preparation, setting and clearing the table and washing up.
 Most of all try to sit down together at least once per day as a family and eat at leisure.

 My criteria for a recipe is that it should be flexible, inexpensive and – in general – need minimal time in the kitchen!
 You can find some of my favourite family recipes in my recipes blog.

 What are the benefits of this kind of system?
 The family eats together, the parents aren’t stressed, and there’s no rushing around wondering what to eat when everyone’s feeling bad-tempered due to hunger!
 What’s more, your children learn to make food choices at an early age, and you can discuss together what constitutes a balanced diet.

 If you bake your own bread (a breadmaker is a worthwhile investment) you determine exactly what goes into it, and can ensure no allergies are triggered.
 If you grow your own fruit and vegetables, you can work them into your menu and plans so your children learn first hand about growing and preparing food.

 In schools they have to plant seeds in sterile conditions only when the science curriculum says they may, and line up for meals which they have no hand in preparing.
 Then they have to learn ‘home economics’ (or ‘food technology’, as it’s known these days) as a subject.

-Home educated children understand right from the start how family life works, how food is prepared, and even how budgeting can work.
-And since they’re naturally involved in helping to set and clear the table, and take part in family discussions, they learn useful life skills by osmosis – as happens so much in home educating family life.
+Home educated children understand right from the start how family life works.
+They can see how food is prepared, and even how budgeting can work.
+They’re naturally involved in helping to set and clear the table, and can take part in family discussions.
+So they learn useful life skills by osmosis.
+This is typical of what happens so much in home educating family life.